bigcommerce/dev-docs/docs/stencil-docs/developing-further/google-analytics-enhanced-ecommerce.md

 # Google Analytics Enhanced ECommerce

 Google Analytics is a free analytics tool that helps you track visitors and conversions on your store.
 BigCommerce has updated the Google Analytics integration to support Enhanced Ecommerce.
-As a part of the Enhanced ECommerce feature, Stencil themes now support data attributes.
+As apart of the Enhanced ECommerce feature, Stencil themes now support data attributes.

-Data attributes provide detailed data on the way shoppers interact with your store’s products, but the use cases for data attributes are not limited to product data collection.
-For example, data attributes can also track whether promotions were viewed or clicked.
-BigCommerce’s data attributes are powered by [Segment](https://segment.com/docs/destinations/google-analytics/) and [Platform.js](https://github.com/segment-integrations/analytics.js-integration-google-analytics/blob/master/lib/index.js), and send your store’s product data to Google Analytics.
+Data attributes provide detailed data on the way shoppers interact with your store’s products.
+However, data attributes are not only limited to only product data collection.
+Data attributes can also track your store’s header and footer for promotions and can collect data on whether those promotions were viewed and/or clicked.
+BigCommerce’s data attributes are powered by [Segment](https://segment.com/docs/destinations/google-analytics/) and [Platform.js](https://github.com/segment-integrations/analytics.js-integration-google-analytics/blob/master/lib/index.js), and will send your store’s product data through to Google Analytics.

 Cornerstone versions 2.6.0+ will have data attributes already included in the theme.

 <!-- theme: danger -->
 > #### GAEE for Blueprint Themes
 > While you can implement data attributes with Blueprint themes, we do not currently have specific documentation on how to do this.
-The data attribute HTML structure will be the same as it is in a Stencil theme.
+The data attribute HTML structure, however, will be the same as it is in a Stencil theme.